tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='47'></a>__::math::geometry::intersectionCircleWithCircle__ *circle1* *circle2*

-    Determine the points at which the given two circles intersect.
-There can be zero, one or two points.
-(If the two circles touch the circle or are very close, then one point is returned.
-An arbitrary margin of 1.0e-10 times the mean of the radii of the two circles is used to determine this situation.)
+    Determine the points at which the given two circles intersect\.
+There can be zero, one or two points\. \(If the two circles touch the circle or are very close, then one point is returned\.
+An arbitrary margin of 1\.0e\-10 times the mean of the radii of the two circles is used to determine this situation\.\)

       * list *circle1*